 Crashed choppers …

-The bodies of dead US and South Korean soldiers, with those survived becoming the prisoners of war …
+The bodies of dead US and South Korean soldiers, with those survived becoming prisoners of war …

-And a big smile on the faces of the US captives since they were well fed, warmed clothed, and kindly treated by the PVA.
+And a big smile on the faces of the US captives since they were well fed, warmly clothed, and kindly treated by the PVA.

-After a group of US soldiers from the 25th Regiment surrendered to Chinese troops, they happily gather together for a photo opportunity.
+After a group of US soldiers from the 25th Regiment surrendered to Chinese troops, they happily gathered together for a photo opportunity.

 “We face an entirely new war,” MacArthur notified Washington on November 28, 1950.
 On the following day, he instructed General Walker of the US 8th Army to make whatever withdrawals necessary to escape being enveloped by the Chinese force.

 On December 6, PVA captured the North Korean capital Pyongyang and pursued the US 8th Army fleeing the town.

-Over the following two weeks, the remaining US Marines battled their way to the port of Hungnam, from which they were evacuated by the sea.
+Over the following two weeks, the remaining US Marines battled their way to the port of Hungnam, from which they were evacuated by sea.

 By December 15, US and South Korean forces were back at the 38th parallel where they began their military adventure.

 On December 16, US President Truman declared a national emergency with Presidential Proclamation, which remained in force until September 14, 1978.

-On December 23, the commanding General Walton Walker was killed in a car accident, and the morale of the US force hit rock bottom.
+On December 23, commanding General Walton Walker was killed in a car accident, and the morale of the US force hit rock bottom.

 Chinese Volunteers and North Koreans concluded the second phase counter-offensive by joining forces on the east coast after delivering a crushing blow to the US dream of the Home-by-Christmas (and they never recovered from the blow).

 The diagram indicates the second phase of PVA counter-offensive operations that became the turning point of the Korean War.
 The red arrows represent the PVA force and the black lines signify the UN(US) force, of which over 36,000 were killed.
 More than 30,700 casualties on the PVA side.